Blog ComparisonsProductplan vs Productboard: 2026 Comparison

 - Viewer (can only see roadmaps, but nothing more than that)

-The Starter plan is free and lets you collect up to 50 feedback items with one team space, product portal, and objective.
+The Starter plan is free and lets you collect up to 50 feedback items with one team space, product portal, and objective, focused on basic workflow management and feedback mechanisms.

 The Essentials plan is $19/maker/month, which gives you access to 250 feedback notes, two Insights automation, portal moderation, closing the feedback loop, release planning, usage reporting, and email support.